JustinBoehnen/JustinBoehnen/README.md

 ### I'm a full-stack web developer and software engineer!

 I'm a passionate developer who loves software and bringing creative ideas to life!
-- 🔭 I’m currently working on [color quantization][extra1] in js for a paint by number generator
+- 🔭 I’m currently working on [openchess][extra1], a simple REST API.
 - 🌱 I’m currently learning p5.js
 - 🥅 2020 Goals: Start less projects and finish more
 - ⚡ Fun fact: I have no idea what I'm doing